Myriopteris lendigera: Taxonomy

-The species was first described as Pteris lendigera by Antonio José Cavanilles in 1802, based on specimens collected by Luis Née in South America.
+The species was first described as Pteris lendigera by Antonio José Cavanilles in 1802, based on specimens collected by Luis Née in Ecuador and Hidalgo, Mexico.
 He did not explain his choice of epithet, which means "nit-bearing".
 It probably refers to the small, round shape of the leaf segments and the broad false indusium nearly covering their underside, which gives them an appearance similar to small beads or nits.
 In 1806, Olof Swartz transferred the species to the genus Cheilanthes as Cheilanthes lendigera.
 This placement would be widely accepted over the next two centuries, despite alternative arrangements, such as its transfer to Adiantum as A. lendigerum by Jean Louis Marie Poiret in Lamarck's Encyclopédie Méthodique, Botanique in 1810.

+In 1842, John Smith put forth a new generic arrangement of ferns; he transferred C. lendigera to Notholaena, a genus he characterized in part by long unbroken sori, as N. lendigera (initially using the variant spelling "lentigera").
+In the same year, Martin Martens & Henri Guillaume Galeotti described two new species that they considered similar to C. lendigera.
+The first, C. lanuginosa, with somewhat less dissected leaves than C. lendigera, was collected from rocks around Moran, near Mineral del Monte, Mexico; its type specimen is Galeotti 6450 at the Brussels herbarium.
+C. minor, with smaller and more wavy leaflets than C. lendigera, was collected on the Rio de Calpulalpan in Oaxaca.
+Its type specimen is Galeotti 6464, also in Brussels.
+A.L.A.
+Fée's classification of 1852 recognized a new segregate from Cheilanthes, the genus Myriopteris, which he separated from Cheilanthes proper by the presence of hairs among the sporangia and some characteristics of the indusium.
+He transferred C. lendigera and C. minor there as M. lendigera and M. minor.
+He also described a new species, M. villosa, based on material collected near Las Vigas, Mexico.
+The type collection is Galeotti 6478 at Brussels.